 Affiliation: University of Toronto

 Carl Knappett is the Walter Graham/Homer Thompson Chair in Aegean Prehistory at the University of Toronto, and holds his degrees from the University of Cambridge (Ph.D. in Archaeology).
 His areas of specialization are Bronze Age Crete and the eastern Mediterranean, early urbanism and political geography, theories of materiality, network analysis, ceramic analysis, and early art/semiotics/cognitive archaeology.
 He has received numerous awards for his work, and among his publication projects is his forthcoming Aegean Bronze Age Art (Cambridge University Press, 2020).
-Professor Knappett is an AIA Joukowsky Lecturer for 2019/2020.
+Professor Knappett was an AIA Joukowsky Lecturer for 2019/2020.

 March 4, 2020 @ 7:00 pm